DhruvGupta130/OrderFood/README.md

 ## 🌱 Future Plans

 - Implement a loyalty program to reward frequent customers.
+- Implement the ratings and reviews by the customers.
 - Expand to include multiple languages and currencies.
 - Enhance user experience with AI-driven meal recommendations.